AntiSyntaxErrorCrew/public-discord-birthday-bot/README.md

 # public-discord-birthday-bot
-A public version of the Discord bot that is running in AntiSyntaxErrorCrew.
+A public version of the Discord bot that is running in AntiSyntaxErrorCrew Discord.